Azure/azure-webpubsub/docs/concepts/overview.md

 <a name="group_manager"></a>
 ### Group Manager
     1. Publish messages to group
-    2. Subscribe to group messages
+    2. Subscribe to group messages [Not ready for Public Preview]

 The service provides two ways to publish to the group, one is through REST API as defined in [WebPubSub Swagger File](./protocols/webpubsub.json), the other is through the WebSocket connection `/server` endpoint with message protocol defined in [webpubsub.manage.proto](./protocols/webpubsub.manage.proto).